 It is through the careful balancing of opposing powers at threshold or axis sites that the multi-layered Anishinaabe cosmos remains in continuous motion.
 In his solo exhibition mskwi•blood•sang, Michael Belmore subtly acknowledges the power that exists in spaces, sites and states of being in-between.
 As a life-giving substance, mskwi – blood – flows freely between the realms of water, earth, and sky, embodies the continual interplay of the landscape’s contrasting forces.

 The installation Convergence (2013) is the culmination of two works: Placid (2011) and Flux (2010).
-Coalescing to evoke the recurrent memory of standing on the rocky shoes of Lake Superior as water crashed against the bank, the work makes permanent the ephemeral lull that exists between waves at the moment the water recedes, leaving behind traces of dancing foam.
+Coalescing to evoke the recurrent memory of standing on the rocky shores of Lake Superior as water crashed against the bank, the work makes permanent the ephemeral lull that exists between waves at the moment the water recedes, leaving behind traces of dancing foam.
 This persistent and cyclical gesture of water is reflected in the rounded stones, their very shape and form tumbled, smooth and rendered by the undulating waves.
 As a complementary pair, Placid and Flux echo the natural and steady rhythm of the calm and chaos of the Lake Superior shoreline.

 The stones are meticulously carved and appear to interlock seamlessly, yet, at the points of their near-meeting, the artist has applied a fine lining of brilliant copper leaf, reflecting the natural copper veins that surround Lake Superior.
 The lining forms exquisite links, delicately connecting the stones into intricate patterns.
 Together with Peal of Thunder (2017), this installation raises questions of value and also considers the precarious and fragile nature of working the land.
 Though resilient, the land and water are – like copper – malleable and easily marked, whether form a calculated or incautious blow.
 Referencing careless activity and resource extraction in Anishinaabe lands, Peal of Thunder acts as a reminder of this delicate balance and contingency.